-Obviously, the more universities rely on 'objective' measures to evaluate scholars, the greater the incentive to adopt a research strategy that maximizes the number of publications one can produce quickly.
-These incentives are apparent to today's hyperprofessionalized graduate students, who worry that getting a job requires them to publish as soon and often as possible.
-They are understandably drawn to simplistic hypothesis testing, which allows them to take a data set and start cranking out articles, either by varying the research questions slightly, employing a series of different models, or using new estimation techniques.
+Obviously, the more universities rely on "objective" measures to evaluate scholars, the greater the incentive to adopt a research strategy that produces many publications in a short time.
+These incentives are apparent to today's hyper-professionalized graduate students, who worry that getting a job requires them to publish as soon and as often as possible.
+They are understandably drawn to simplistic hypothesis testing, which allows them to take a data set and start cranking out articles, either by varying the research questions slightly, employing a series of different models, or using new estimation techniques.23 As Vinod Aggarwal (2010: 895) notes, "Simply put, quantitative research using data sets that address narrow issues provides a risk-averse . . . path to tenure.
+MPUs (minimum publishable units) rule the day.
+Why risk conceptual or ontological innovation that might not be well received, when plodding along with marginal contributions will raise one's point count?
+The result is worship at the Social Science Citation Index altar. . . that does little to foster innovation and creativity."